spuxx1701/potber-client/README.md

 ## Credit

-- Credit goes to deviant user Emoxynha for the [incredible cute kitty](https://www.deviantart.com/emoxynha/art/Gif-309653475) that I'm using within the application's skeleton.
+- Credit goes to deviant user [Emoxynha](https://www.deviantart.com/emoxynha) for the [incredible cute kitty](https://www.deviantart.com/emoxynha/art/Gif-309653475) that I'm using within the application's skeleton.
+- Credit goes to deviant user [IvonChee](https://www.deviantart.com/ivonchee) for the [cute pixel cat bases](https://www.deviantart.com/ivonchee/art/F2U-pixel-cat-bases-859073695) I used as a template for the logo.